dhemery/dale.emery.name.dalefiction/site/content/posts/2006-11-jeremy-comes-home-chapter-7-scene-5.md

 ---
-categories:
-- Jeremy Comes Home
+title: "Jeremy Comes Home: Chapter 7, Scene 5"
 date: 2006/11/21 12:22:00
 tags:
+- Jeremy Comes Home
 - manuscript
-title: Jeremy Comes Home, Chapter 7, Scene 5
-comments: true
-published: true
-layout: post

 ---

 Jeremy stood at the telephone booth at the truck stop with a finger in his left ear.
 Even so he could barely hear the phone ringing.